 The exact meal size will depend upon the activities that your cat does during the day.
 A high energy cat who spends a lot of time playing will need more food than a low energy cat who prefers to relax.
 Himalayans have a high tendency to gain weight.
 Monitor their activity level and how much you feed them and don’t feed them table scraps or people food.

 The food that you feed should contain taurine which is an essential nutrient that every cat needs.
 It is an amino acid that nourishes the brain, eyes, and also helps to improve the immune system of the cats.
 Consult your vet to find out if the food that you feed them has the necessary nutrients.

 Yes, Himalayan is born with a white coat.
 This is interesting and happens because of the presence of a particular gene in their hair follicles.
 This gene prevents the production of the coloring pigment in the kitten over a certain temperature.

 Because the kittens are warm when they are born their coat is white.
 After they are born they will quickly cool off to below this temperature and their genes will go dormant for cooler parts of their body like their paws and face.
 Areas like the face, ears, paws, and tails are cooler than the rest of the body, these areas are where you will see them darken days to weeks after birth.

-Yes, Himalayan cats are non-aggressive which might be a problem if you have an open fence.
+Yes, Himalayan cats are non-aggressive which might be a problem if they were exposed to other animals outside.
 Other animals could come and possibly attack your cat.
 Also, their fur is long and thick which can easily pick up dirt or insects like fleas.
 To keep them clean and safe you should keep them in the house.

-No, their short and thick legs make it difficult for the cat to jump.
-By nature, the Himalayan cats are quiet.
-You usually will not find them jumping on anything higher than your couch.
-They are quiet and would rather enjoy themselves on the couch than jumping around the house.
+No, their short and thick legs make it difficult for them to jump.
+They don’t usually jump on anything higher than your couch.
+They are quiet and would rather sleep on the couch than get into trouble jumping up onto higher surfaces.